jake-knerr/cogent/README.md

 For this document, the term "component" refers to a view component.

-#### For this document, application state represents the totality of the state for a group of components as a whole.
+#### Application state represents the totality of the state that is presented to users.

-The group of components could be an application or a complex aggregate component.
+In other words, the application state refers to the state that is displayed by the application's "view".

 #### Application state can be broken into smaller parts that are individually known as simply _state_.

-In this document, _state_ refers to a part of application state.
+In this document, _state_ refers to a part of the application state.

 #### Application state is presented via a group of components, with a single root component parenting a tree of child components.